Documentation

 api_fortress

-BOLA detection, API schema validation against OpenAPI specs, shadow API discovery, and per-endpoint rate limiting.
+BOLA detection, API schema validation against OpenAPI specs, shadow API discovery, per-endpoint rate limiting, security misconfiguration detection (API8:2023), and unsafe API consumption monitoring (API10:2023).

 IoT & OT Shield